eddiethedean/rapto-rs/docs/simd_strategy.md

 ## Remaining Gaps & Next Steps

-- **Axis Reductions**: Implement vectorised row/column reductions and combine with parallel chunking to narrow the `mean_axis*` gap.
+- **Global Reductions**: The all-elements `mean/sum` still trail NumPy; wider lanes (AVX-512/SVE) and cache-aware tiling are next targets.
 - **Fused Kernels**: Add batched primitives (e.g., `axpy`, dot products) to amortize memory traffic and compete with NumPy BLAS-backed routes.
 - **Dynamic Tiling**: Tune tile sizes per ISA and array shape; consider cache-aware blocking to reduce L1 misses on large matrices.
-- **Adaptive Threading**: Surface a Python-side toggle (or context manager) for thread pools and expose the actual thread count for diagnostics.
+- **Adaptive Threading Diagnostics**: Surface a Python-side toggle (or context manager) for thread pools and expose the actual thread count for instrumentation.
 - **Cross-Platform Benchmarks**: Capture AVX2/Xeon results to confirm parity with ARM NEON, and publish combined charts in the docs.

 The SIMD + threading foundation is in place; the next iterations focus on reduction fusion and polishing the ergonomics around performance instrumentation.